The family signature theorem: Sullivan

-given by cup product, applying $\lambda$, then capping with the fundamental class, whose signature we call signature $\sigma(W; f)$.
+given by cup product, applying $\lambda$, then capping with the fundamental class, whose signature we call $\sigma(W; f)$.
 This number taken modulo $k$ is again $\bZ/k$-cobordism invariant, replacing Novikov additivity and cobordism invariance of the signature with the analogues \cite[Sätze I.3.1, I.3.2]{Meyer} for twisted signatures proved by Meyer.
-It defines a
+The assignment $[W, f] \mapsto \sigma(W;f)$ defines a map

 and these are easily checked to be compatible with each other under divisibility, and compatible with the analogue $\sign_\bQ = \sigma : MSO_{4i-2n}(B\Aut(H_\bR, \lambda)) \to \bZ$ for closed manifolds.